Tengenenge: Establishment of the sculpture community

 The Tengenenge Sculpture Community was established by Tom Blomefield in 1966.
-He owned what had originally been a tobacco farm and chromium mine but found that it was by then uneconomic owing to the international sanctions against Rhodesia's white government led by Ian Smith, who had declared Unilateral Declaration of Independence in 1965.
-Blomefield wrote that he sought an alternative source of income for his workforce, which materialized when the sculptor Crispen Chakanyuka visited and pointed out that the farm contained an outcrop of hard serpentine stone (part of the Great Dyke) which Blomfield obtained the rights to mine to use for sculpture.
-Appropriately, Tengenenge means "The Beginning of the Beginning" in the local Korekore dialect of the Shona language.
-The works from the "first generation" of sculptors at Tengenenge joined those which had been created by others who worked at the National Gallery of Rhodesia in Salisbury, where the then director, Frank McEwen organized exhibitions both nationally and internationally.
-This created a group of artists whose output was sought after by collectors and which made the names of many, including Fanizani Akuda, Amali Malola, Bernard Matemera, Leman Moses, Sylvester Mubayi, Henry Munyaradzi and Bernard Takawira who had spent time at Tengenenge.
+He owned what had originally been a tobacco farm and chromium mine but found it was by then uneconomic, owing to the international sanctions against Rhodesia's white government led by Ian Smith, who had declared the Unilateral Declaration of Independence in 1965.
+Blomefield wrote that he sought an alternative source of income for his workforce, which materialised when the sculptor Crispen Chakanyuka visited and pointed out that the farm contained an outcrop of hard serpentine stone (part of the Great Dyke), which Blomfield obtained the rights to mine for use in sculpture.
+Appropriately, Tengenenge means The Beginning of the Beginning in the local Korekore dialect of the Shona language.

+The works from the "first generation" of sculptors at Tengenenge joined those created by others who worked at the National Gallery of Rhodesia in Salisbury, where the then-director, Frank McEwen organised exhibitions both nationally and internationally, which started a group of artists whose output was sought after by collectors and made the names of many, including Fanizani Akuda, Amali Malola, Bernard Matemera, Leman Moses, Sylvester Mubayi, Henry Munyaradzi, and Bernard Takawira, who had spent time at Tengenenge.

 McEwen and Blomefield diverged in their opinion about how the growing local sculpture movement should evolve.
-Blomefield encouraged many individual artists from a number of countries including Angola, Malawi and Mozambique to join the local community of mainly Shona ethnicity and was unconcerned whether they had formal training.
+Blomefield encouraged many individual artists from a number of countries including Angola, Malawi, and Mozambique to join the local community of mainly Shona ethnicity, unconcerned whether they had formal training.
 McEwen had a narrower vision and set up a workshop school at the National Gallery to train those he favoured.
 Tensions between the two grew until McEwen was deported from Rhodesia by the white minority government in 1973, ironically for "daring to empower blacks".